-eel's brain has been connected and could control a wheeled robot; many research projects try to achieve communication between brains and machines.
 The seeds for future development have already been planted.
 Hundreds of millions of computers are in use, creating a huge market for innovative software.
+Are we close to the limit of computer development?
+No, in fact we have not seen much yet!
 The power of computers has been increasing exponentially, in agreement with observation made by Gordon Moore that every 18 month the number of transistors on a chip doubles.
-In 2001 microprocessors with 170 millions of transistors were offered and the demand for computer power was growing.
+New applications require more computing power, memory and connectivity, and it is coming.